kwolk/GeometricBG/README.md

 ```

 #### ONBOARDING ####
-Although the few gestures controls would give instant visual feedback, the clarity of an upfront demonstration would hopefully be tolerated so long as it was fun to play along.
-I had to break the DRY rule and duplicate a lot of existing functionality into a separate ViewController after conflicting issues, but this allowed for a tailored experience where I could isolate specific functionality to ensure the directions on screen were rewarded with direct compliance and not guesswork.
+Although the few gesture controls would give instant visual feedback for those in a hurry, the clarity of an upfront demonstration would hopefully be tolerated so long as it was fun to play along.
+I had to break the DRY rule and duplicate a lot of existing functionality into a separate ViewController after conflicting issues, but this allowed for a tailored experience where I could isolate specific functionality to ensure the directions on-screen were rewarded with direct compliance and not just guesswork.

-Employing the User Defaults class, a strict state machine logic driven system to e.g. prevent any gestures but the one directed on screen, along with being mindful of working on the main thread (DispatchQueue) to prevent memory leaks, I ended up with a slick process that would not only get permission requests out of the way, but also teach the user everything they needed to know:
+Remaining on the main thread (DispatchQueue) ensured a slick experience to zip through Permission requests (PHPhotoLibrary.authorizationStatus), ensuring the user learns through action by jumping through walled-off logic:

 Onboarding restrictions :
            <details>